srozemuller/rozemuller_blog/content/blog/2022-09-05-deploy-intune-settings-via-settings-catalog-automated/index.md

 {{< toc >}}

 ## What is the Settings Catalog
-The Settings catalog in Microsoft Endpoint Manager lists all the settings you can configure in one place.
+The Settings catalog in Microsoft Intune lists all the settings you can configure in one place.
 This feature simplifies how you create a policy, and how you see all the available settings.
 More settings are continually being added.
 If you prefer to configure settings at a granular level, similar to on-premises GPO, then the settings catalog is a natural transition.

 For more information about the settings catalog please check https://docs.microsoft.com/en-us/mem/intune/configuration/settings-catalog